bgro/django-mantis/README.rst

 The MANTIS Cyber Threat Intelligence Management Framework
 =========================================================

-**NOTE**: Mantis is not maintained anymore: by now, the excellent `MISP`_ platform offers all the functionality (and much more) that had been required when MANTIS was created but could then not be found in any other tool.
+**WARNING: Mantis is not maintained anymore: by now, the excellent `MISP`_ platform offers all the functionality (and much more) that had been required when MANTIS was created but could then not be found in any other tool.**

 The MANTIS (Model-based Analysis of Threat Intelligence Sources) Framework consists of several `Django`_ Apps that, in combination, support the management